bdamokos/indafoto_archive/readme.md

 1. Make sure you have a stable internet connection
 2. Check that you've installed all required packages
 3. Review the log file for any error messages
+4. If pages are failing:
+   - Try running with `--retry` to attempt recovery
+   - Check your internet connection stability
+   - Consider increasing the RATE_LIMIT value in the script
-4. Try running the script again
+5. If the script was interrupted:
+   - Use `--start-offset` to resume from where it stopped
+   - The script will automatically skip already downloaded images

 If problems persist, please report the issue with the error message from the log file.